steingrd/django-development-utils/docs/overview.rst

 Basic use
 =========

-Ensure that django-management-utils is installed correctly, see INSTALL.txt.
+Ensure that django-development-utils is installed correctly, see INSTALL.txt.

-The commands in django-management-utils extend the management framework that comes with Django.
+The commands in django-development-utils extend the management framework that comes with Django.
 This means that you use the standard ``manage.py`` tool to invoke the commands described below.
-Before you can use the commands however, you need to add ``management_utils`` to the ``INSTALLED_APPS`` variable in ``settings.py``::
+Before you can use the commands however, you need to add ``development_utils`` to the ``INSTALLED_APPS`` variable in ``settings.py``::

   INSTALLED_APPS = (
       # other apps

-      # add this line use management_utils commands
+      # add this line use development_utils commands
-      'management_utils',
+      'development_utils',
   )

 This is necessary so that Django can recognize the application commands